 While it’s free to set up a seller profile on Etsy, there are fees associated with listing and selling products.
-Etsy fees include listing fees, payment processing fees, and currency conversion fees.
-You can also pay to promote your products on Etsy.
-And, you’ll need to pay to ship orders to customers.
+The main Etsy seller fees are related to listing items for sale, processing payments, converting currency, advertising and promotions, shipping, and optional add-on services and tools.

 Listing fees start at 20 cents per item, and transaction fees are typically 6.5% of the total transaction value.
-You can also pay a $10 monthly subscription for Etsy Plus or $15 to make a customized website through Etsy Pattern.
+You can upgrade to a $10 monthly subscription for Etsy Plus or $15 to make a customized website through Etsy Pattern.
 Shipping, taxes, marketing, and advertising costs vary depending on a number of factors.

-We’ll walk you through the Etsy seller fees below and show you how to estimate how much you’ll pay for each product you sell on the makers’ marketplace.
+We’ll walk you through the various Etsy fees below and show you how to estimate how much you’ll pay for each product you sell on the makers’ marketplace.

-Merchants pay a 20-cent listing fee for each item they publish for sale to their Etsy storefront.
+Merchants pay a 20-cent listing fee for each item they sell from their Etsy storefront.
 This fee also applies each time you renew a listing.
 When it comes to private listings, this fee only applies once the item has sold.

 After four months from the listing date, the item will expire.
 If you use the auto-renew feature, your listing will automatically “republish” after the four-month period, and you’ll also pay an additional 20-cent listing fee.